PoliticalGraveyard.com

 Patterson, Genevieve — of Brashear, Adair County, Mo.
 Democrat.
 Chair of Adair County Democratic Party, 1967.
 Female.
 Still living as of 1967.

 Patterson, George — of Alamance County, N.C.
-Member of North Carolina state house of representatives from Alamance County, 1856.
+Member of North Carolina house of commons from Alamance County, 1856.
 Burial location unknown.

 Patterson, George B. — U.S. Attorney for the Southern District of Florida, 1877-86.
 Burial location unknown.